Windows Mobile is Winding Down

 Once gung-ho about competing against Google Android and Apple iOS, in January 2019 Microsoft announced they are ending their mobile journey—along with all support for their Windows mobile platform (aka “Mobile OS” or “Windows Phone”).
 Going forward, Microsoft plans to redirect efforts into supporting their Android and iOS mobile apps.

-What does these mean for enterprises using Windows mobile hardware?
+What does this mean for enterprises using Windows mobile hardware?

 Migrate before it becomes a pain point.